Lottery fever around the country is peaking at the news of growing jackpots.

-Believe it or not, the chances of getting struck by lightning, dating a supermodel or becoming president (among other feats) are all more likely than winning Saturday's grand prize.
+Believe it or not, the chances of getting struck by lightning, dating a supermodel or becoming president (among other feats) are all more likely than winning a lottery jackpot.

-Forbes spoke to Lustig ahead of tonight's drawing and procured some of his expert advice on how to win the jackpot.
+Forbes spoke to Lustig and procured some of his unconventional tips on how he has won so many jackpots.

 1. Avoid "quick-pick"

 The "quick-pick" method works in number sets, which means every number doesn't have the same amount of luck one would perceive.
 "Every time you buy a quick pick, you get a different set of numbers; therefore, your odds are always going to be at their worst in that particular game," Lustig said to Forbes about the Powerball.